rcheng15jhu/plenum/docs/SRS.md

 meeting time is most optimal.

-* As a user that wants to avoid wasting time on deciding a meeting time once the group's availability is known, I would like the application to suggest meeting times autonomously for the group, based on the avaliability, so as to more easily finalize a meeting time once avaliabilities are known.
+* As a user that wants to avoid wasting time on deciding a meeting time once the group's availability is known, I would like the application to suggest meeting times autonomously for the group, based on the availability, so as to more easily finalize a meeting time once availabilities are known.

 * As someone who frequently has to schedule multiple distinct events with other people on different days of the week, I would like to store calendars specifically for